ctfpilot/cla/README.md

-# CLA
+# Contributor License Agreement (CLA)

-When contributing to CTF Pilot repositories, you are required to sign a CLA.
+When contributing to CTF Pilot repositories, you are required to sign a Contributor License Agreement (CLA).
 This is done when creating a Pull Request and only needs to be done once.

 The CLA gives CTF Pilot the permission to use your contribution under its license(s).